tembo-io/website/landing/src/content/docs/postgres_guides/how-to-quit-psql-utility/how-to-quit-psql-utility.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to quit PSQL utility
 ---

-# How to quit PSQL utility

 This guide is designed to demystify the process of quitting the PSQL utility.
 In a succinct manner, we will explore the various methods to gracefully exit PSQL, ensuring that you can seamlessly transition in and out of this indispensable command-line environment.